Seuna (Yadava) dynasty: Origin

 The earliest historical ruler of the Seuna/Yadava dynasty can be dated to the mid-9th century, but the origin of the dynasty is uncertain.
 Little is known about their early history: their 13th century court poet Hemadri records the names of the family's early rulers, but his information about the pre-12th century rulers is often incomplete and inaccurate.

-The dynasty claimed descent from Yadu, a hero mentioned in the Puranic mythological legends.
+The dynasty claimed descent from Yadu, a legendary hero mentioned in the Puranas.
 According to this account, found in Hemadri's Vratakhanda as well as several inscriptions, their ancestors originally resided at Mathura, and then migrated to Dvaraka (Dvaravati) in present-day Gujarat.
 A Jain legend states that the Jain saint Jinaprabhasuri saved the pregnant mother of the dynasty's founder Dridhaprahara from a great fire that destroyed Dvaraka.
 A family feudatory to the Yadavas migrated from Vallabhi (also in present-day Gujarat) to Khandesh.
 But otherwise, no historical evidence corroborates their connection to Dvaraka.
 The dynasty never tried to conquer Dvaraka, or establish any political or cultural connections with that region.
 Its rulers started claiming to be descendants of Yadu and migrants from Dvaraka after becoming politically prominent.
 Dvaraka was associated with Yadu's descendants, and the dynasty's claim of connection with that city may simply be a result of their claim of descent from Yadu rather than their actual geographic origin.
 The Hoysalas, the southern neighbours of the dynasty, similarly claimed descent from Yadu and claimed to be the former lords of Dvaraka.
+But there are no early records directly linking the Seuna Yadavas and Hoysala Yadavas to the Yadavas of North India.

-The territory of the early Yadava rulers was located in present-day Maharashtra, and several scholars (especially Maharashtrian historians) have claimed a "Maratha" origin for the dynasty.
-However, Marathi, the language of present-day Maharashtra, began to appear as the dominant language in the dynasty's inscriptions only in the 14th century, before which Kannada and Sanskrit were the primary language of their inscriptions.
+The territory of the early Yadava rulers was located in present-day Maharashtra, and several scholars (especially Maharashtrian historians) have claimed a "Maratha" origin for the dynasty, such as H.V Trivedi and Y.A.
+Raikar who claim Marathi was their native language.
+However, Marathi the language of present-day Maharashtra, began to appear as the dominant language in the dynasty's inscriptions only in the 14th century, before which Kannada and Sanskrit were the primary language of their inscriptions.
 Marathi appears in around two hundred Yadava inscriptions, but usually as translation of or addition to Kannada and Sanskrit text.
 During the last half century of the dynasty's rule, it became the dominant language of epigraphy, which may have been a result of the Yadava attempts to connect with their Marathi-speaking subjects, and to distinguish themselves from the Kannada-speaking Hoysalas.
 The earliest instance of the Yadavas using the term "marathe" as a self-designation appears in a 1311 inscription recording a donation to the Pandharpur temple, towards the end of the dynasty's rule.
 However the word was not used to indicate the Maratha caste but meant “belonging to Maharashtra”.